-Service roads shall be installed along the cable route providing suitable and safe access for maintenance and cable pulling vehicles at all joint bay locations and along any section of the cable route that are not located within the public road.
+Permanent Service roads shall be installed along the cable route providing suitable and safe access for maintenance and cable pulling vehicles at all joint bay locations that are not located within the public road.

 Direct burial of the cable is not permitted in any circumstance with the exception of the approximately five metres final cable run for connection to AIS cable sealing ends and/or Line Cable Interface Masts.